stephen-moyer/ngx-signalr-hubservice/README.md

     ...
     ...
     async ngOnInit() {
-        //connects to the signalr server.
+        // connects to the SignalR server.
         this.connected = await this.hubService.connect(url).toPromise();
     }
     ```
+   For my applications I generally just reference the HubService in my other services(one service for each hub), and expose the hub methods/events through those services.
+For a demo this works too though.

-1. Define a class that will interact with the signalr server.
+1. Define a class that will interact with the SignalR server.
 For me it's just the root `AppComponent`.
    You can use the `@Hub` decorator on the class to define what hub this class connects to.
     ```
     import { Component, OnInit } from '@angular/core';